What to Wear During Labor and Delivery

 So many of the reviews of this gown share how awesome they are, that they got a handwritten note congratulating them on their upcoming birth, and many are even wearing them after giving birth as part of their postpartum wardrobe!

 Whether you plan to birth naturally or with an epidural, this Baby Be Mine delivery gown is able to meet the needs of your labor and birth.

 Unlike some of the other delivery gown options which don’t have snaps down the back, this birthing dress does have snaps on the back.
 There are also snaps on either shoulder for easy monitoring, accessible breastfeeding, and also skin to skin contact.

 You have 34 different patterns to choose from, and given how reasonably priced they are, I would buy 2 or three.
 You never know how awesome and convenient something like this is until you get it.
 And then you’re wishing you would’ve bought more.

-As far as the size you’ll want to base it on your pre-pregnancy size, you have three options to choose from.
+As far as the size you’ll want to base it on your pre-pregnancy size, you have three size options to choose from.
 S/M is sizes 0-10, L/XL is sizes 10-16.